jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 For SSD we take 75% is for std purposes, 5% is for database & 20% for temp space.
 The temp space is not redundant so there is no redundancy factor.
-Its on SSD so the redundancy factor is 2x, we copy each block 2x.
+It's on SSD so the redundancy factor is 2x, we copy each block 2x.
 We take a free space factor of 1.5 means 33% of capacity is free on the SSD and will not be used by customers.

 ## Network Unit